arkorty/donut.c/README.md

 # Updates

-- Added support for dynamic resolution based on current terminal size
+- Added support for dynamic resolution based on the size of the terminal
 - Added Windows support
-- Added support for on-the-fly dynamic resolution
+- Added support for dynamic resolution
 - Added help option to the program

 # Screenshot